Harshinii/Stanley-Electronics-Analysis/README.md

 3. Customer segmentation: Insights on customer buying patterns by age, gender and region
 4. Stores performance: Analysis of stores based on their age, size and region

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+SQL queries were used to inspect and clean the data for this analysis.
-Targeted SQL queries regarding various business questions can be found here [link].
-An interactive PowerBI dashboard used to report and explore the insights can be found here [link].

 # Data Structure & Initial Checks
 The company’s main database structure as seen below consists of 5 tables: Sales, Customers, Products, Stores and Exchange Rates.